Sales pipeline size matters.

 Here’s an example:

-A salesforce dashboard metric gives a single total figure.
-The detail is contained in the underlying report.
+A Salesforce dashboard metric gives a single total figure.
+The underlying report contains the detail.

 Why this dashboard chart is useful